June 20-21, 2014

-The conference, which is organized and hosted by a committee chaired by Kathleen Knight, also will feature a musical performed by Southern Virginia's theatre program and a concert.
+The conference, which is organized and hosted by a committee chaired by Kathleen Knight, will also feature the musical "Dear World" performed by Southern Virginia's theatre program and a concert.
 We invite you to join with other conference attendees and gather to the historic Shenandoah Valley this summer for spiritual, cultural and educational enrichment.

 This Year's Presenters

 Elder Spencer J. Condie

 Elder Spencer J. Condie is an emeritus general authority of The Church of Jesus Christ of Latter-day Saints.
 He served in the Second Quorum of the Seventy of the Church from 1989 to 1992.
 He then served in the First Quorum of the Seventy until October 2010.
 For the next three years, he served as president of the Nauvoo Illinois Temple.

 Professionally, he worked at Brigham Young University as a professor of both sociology and ancient scripture for more than 15 years.

 He received a bachelor’s degree from BYU, a master’s degree from the University of Utah, and a doctorate from the University of Pittsburgh.

 In addition to his service as a general authority, Elder Condie has also served as president of the Austria Vienna Mission, regional representative of the Twelve, counselor in the Young Men General Presidency, stake president and bishop.
 He is also the author of a biography titled “Russell M. Nelson: Father, Surgeon, Apostle.”